Black Canyon of the Gunnison River Class III

 Can our group be on the same boat?

 Up to seven guests plus the guide can paddle in a raft.
-We can take eight people if someone is willing to ride in the middle of the raft as a passenger.
-Groups larger than eight people must split between multiple rafts.
+Groups larger than seven people must split between multiple rafts.
 We can tell you at the time of your reservation if your group will need to split up for other reasons.